Explore your ancestry with a free trial!

 Ancient Houses of Essex County is an extensive section that has photographs of houses from the three major historical periods (essentially the 17th, 18th, and 19th centuries) that are still standing and available for viewing in person (at least from the outside, as most are occupied, except for a few that have been donated to museums).
 Detailed stories of each house and the families who owned them are also included, which makes for fascinating reading and excellent genealogical study.

-Stories from the North Shore includes interesting stories from the towns and villages closest to Ipswich, such as Andover, Danvers, and Salem.
-You may find some stories here about your ancestors, personal stories about who they were and what their lives were like that you never knew.
-These stories, like most everything on this amazing website, are a genealogical treasure.
+Stories from the North Shore include interesting stories from the towns and villages closest to Ipswich, such as Andover, Danvers, and Salem.
+You may find some stories here about your ancestors, personal stories about who they were, and what their lives were like that you never knew.
+These stories, like almost everything on this amazing website, are a genealogical treasure.